Security

 Section titled “Node Authentication”Two-Stage Registration

-Section titled “Two-Stage Registration”Edge nodes authenticate with the manager using a two-stage process:
+Section titled “Two-Stage Registration”Managed devices (edge nodes, relay servers, API gateways) authenticate using a two-stage process:

-Registration: The manager administrator creates a node entry via the API, which generates a one-time registration token.
-The edge node connects to
+- Registration: The administrator creates a node entry, which generates a one-time registration token.
+The device presents the token on

 Transport Security